maxmx/bootstrap-stylus/README.md

 - Compile bootstrap.styl to get the basic stylesheet.
 - Compile responsive.styl to get the additional responsive stylesheets.

+_Bug: navbarCollapseWidth is not used because of a stylus bug, you must go edit the value directly in the responsive-navbar file._
 _Note: This translation is fixed to 12 columns_